NVIDIA/cuda-samples/README.md

 # CUDA Samples

 Samples for CUDA Developers which demonstrates features in CUDA Toolkit.
-This version supports [CUDA Toolkit 11.1](https://developer.nvidia.com/cuda-downloads).
+This version supports [CUDA Toolkit 11.2](https://developer.nvidia.com/cuda-downloads).

 ## Release Notes

 This section describes the release notes for the CUDA Samples on GitHub only.

+### CUDA 11.2
+*  Added `streamOrderedAllocation`.
+Demonstrates stream ordered memory allocation on a GPU using cudaMallocAsync and cudaMemPool family of APIs.
+*  Added `streamOrderedAllocationP2P`.
+Demonstrates peer-to-peer access of stream ordered memory allocated using cudaMallocAsync and cudaMemPool family of APIs.
+*  Dropped Visual Studio 2015 support from all the windows supported samples.
+*  FreeImage is no longer distributed with the CUDA Samples.
+On Windows, see the [Dependencies](#freeimage) section for more details on how to set up FreeImage.
+On Linux, it is recommended to install FreeImage with your distribution's package manager.
+*  All the samples using CUDA Pipeline & Arrive-wait barriers are been updated to use new `cuda::pipeline` and `cuda::barrier` interfaces.
+*  Updated all the samples to build with parallel build option `--threads` of `nvcc` cuda compiler.
+*  Added `cudaNvSciNvMedia`.
+Demonstrates CUDA-NvMedia interop via NvSciBuf/NvSciSync APIs.
+*  Added `simpleGL`.
+Demonstrates interoperability between CUDA and OpenGL.

 ### CUDA 11.1
 *  Added `watershedSegmentationNPP`.
 Demonstrates how to use the NPP watershed segmentation function.